Tips for Better Sleep

 Many diet supplements are available in the market through a proper prescription from a health care specialist, which may aid your sleep.
 Some of the ones most talked about are explained under:

 • Melatonin is the most talked-about sleep hormone and it is naturally produced when there is low light reaching our brain through our retinas, usually at night time.
-In people older than 40, the production of this hormone is decreased hence supplementation is done especially in this age group to assure deep sleep.
+In people older than 40, the production of melatonin is decreased hence supplementation is done especially in this age group to ensure deep sleep.

 • Magnesium is another important supplement and magnesium deficiency can cause a disrupted sleep cycle.
 Magnesium relieves stress and promotes overall relaxation which is crucial for a good night's sleep.
 Age-related magnesium deficiency is most commonly seen and this may cause disrupted brain wave activity.
 Proper supplementation can help reverse this damage and it is usually done right before bed.